Civilization and Its Distrusts

 But this is just a piece of paper!
 Ms. Cabral and Mr. Paulson – neither of whom I’ve met or personally known – promised this thin paper printed with Lincoln’s solemn look is a “legal tender”.
 Can I walk up to the US Treasury or the homes of Ms. Cabral and Mr. Paulson, and demand that they pay me 5 bucks, as they promised?
 No, because I’d be kicked out in no time.
 So again, this is just a pretty-printed piece of paper, and the signers made a promise they could not keep personally.
 Right?

-I played the extreme skeptic here, and you know that I was wrong.
-I would need to think many times before tearing up this $5 bill.
+I played the devil’s advocate here, and you know I was wrong.
+I would need to think many times before tearing up this $5 bill just because I don’t think anyone would keep the promise to pay me.
 So what happened?
-What stopped me from tossing away a piece of paper that bears only an empty promise?
+What stopped me from tossing away a piece of paper, with an empty promise printed on it?

 This amazes me.
 It’s a most remarkable accomplishment in our society.

 In our lives, public and private, trust goes far and deep.
-We place trust in others all the time: doctors, lawyers, accountants, journalists, and countless others.
+We place trust in others all the time: doctors, lawyers, accountants, journalists, and random strangers.

-In markets run by strangers, we buy food produced by farmers we’ve never met.
+In markets run by strangers, we buy food produced by farmers we’ve never met and factories we have no knowledge of.

-At home, we use water provided by water companies and utility workers that we never know personally.
+At home, we use water provided by water companies and utility workers we don’t know personally.

 On the road, we drive alongside complete strangers; in public transit, we ride on vehicles piloted by people unknown to us.

-From computers, newspapers, radios, and TVs, we read, watch, or listen to breaking news and stories, reported and produced by people we’ve never crossed paths with.
+From the internet, newspapers, radios, and TVs, we read, watch, or listen to news and reports, produced by people we never crossed paths with.

 “I have always depended on the kindness of strangers.”